qiskit-community/arraylias/docs/tutorials/schrödinger_equation.rst

 In this section, we will go through the following steps:

 1. Import the required libraries and initialize the default NumPy alias.
-2. Define a function for evaluating the right-hand side of the Schrodinger equation using using the default NumPy alias.
+2. Define a function for evaluating the right-hand side of the Schrodinger equation using the default NumPy alias.
 3. Solve the Schrodinger equation using the right-hand side function and existing NumPy-based and JAX-based solvers.
 4. Register new dispatched custom solvers using :meth:`.Alias.register_function` method.
 5. Solve the Schrodinger equation using the custom solvers.